 StrongWeigh System Components

 The Control Box is the heart (or brain) of the Strong Weigh system.
 One is needed for every truck or tractor, as it communicates with every wireless sensor as well with the operator (via cell phone, tablet, or the StrongWeigh Wireless Display).
 The Control Box is small (approx. 4.5″ X 3.5″ X 1.25″) and installs near the cab of the truck, typically in the chassis frame.
 Includes a cable to plug into the truck’s diagnostic port (for power and ECU communication).
-The Control Box can handle simultaneous communication with more sensors than any truck would possibly need (over 20), and you can easily swap out your trailer and connect the new trailer’s sensors with the press of a button.
+The Control Box can handle simultaneous communication with more sensors than any truck would need (7), and you can easily swap out your trailer and connect the new trailer’s sensors with the press of a button.
 Plus it includes integrated GPS, accelerometer, and data logging functionality.

 Wireless Deflection Sensor

 One of these sensors is installed on the front steer axle of every truck or tractor, and possibly also on the rear axles and/or trailer axles, depending on the suspension types.
 The Wireless Deflection Sensor is needed for any axle or suspension that isn’t air ride: Walking beam suspensions require two sensors, and leaf spring suspensions require one or two.
 With our Easy Clamp system, the Wireless Deflection Sensor will quickly and easily install on most axle beams, walking beams, or trunnion tubes.
 Weldable brackets are available for special cases.